cybertechnica/confidential-computing-guide/docs/amd_sev_snp/remote_attestation.md

 The interface used to communicate with the AMD SEV-SNP hardware is from the [virTEE](https://virtee.io/) project.

+We can also use the [SEV API](https://docs.kernel.org/virt/coco/sev-guest.html) directly using ioctls.

 ### Guest VM

 Supply a nonce :